dylanon/tham-wp-theme/README.md

   your own hosted video files, and more.
 See theme documentation below for more info.
 3. Pages with Full Image Backgrounds
   - Links now appear white, rather than unreadable blue.
+  - Fix navbar drop shadow - now appears darker and blends in with the shaded page background.

 ### v1.7
 1. Footer Links